 Unlink upright bikes that may put too much strain on your knees; recumbent stationary bikes are more stable and comfortable.
 They feature a wider seat with a backrest allowing you to release pressure from your knees and will enable you to move easier.
 This type of stationary bike is also easier to get on and off, making it ideal for people with mobility issues.

-Our Favorite Recumbent Exercise Bike
+Our Favorite Recumbent Exercise Bike!

 More Recumbent Models - Best Exercise Bikes For Bad Knees

-Frequently Asked Strengthening Knees With Exercise Bike Questions
+Strengthening Knees With Exercise Bike FAQs

 How much should you exercise if you have arthritis?